mrchrisadams/sonniesedge-website/content/talks/dear-developer.md

 <p>If you're reading this then you're likely to be quite rich.
 Hold on, hold on, read the rest of what I have to say before you storm off.
 <p>It's true, we're rich.
 Even compared to our national peers we're considered at least "well-off".
 In comparison to the average person on this planet?: we are fucking _rolling_ in money.
 <p>Yes, I know it doesn't feel like that always.
-This statement certainly doesn't account for personal circumstance or other axises of oppression (I will receive tweets about this, I know it).
+This statement certainly doesn't account for personal circumstance or other axes of oppression (I will receive tweets about this, I know it).
 But as a rule of thumb, it's a valid one.
 Techies are more well off than most other people.

 <p>The way we just buy technology, how we will happily splurge on an Alexa or a new laptop.
 The way we buy new toys on a whim.
 Check out the tech apparel of your coworkers next time you see them.
 This is not normal compared to most people on this planet.